nteract/papermill/README.md

     **execute a workflow** without having to copy and paste from notebook to notebook manually.

+Papermill takes an *opinionated* approach to notebook parameterization and execution based on our experiences using notebooks at scale in data pipelines.

 ## Installation

 From the command line: